HRG-Lab/aps2021-student-design-contest/README.md

 ## Motivation and Application

 Radio telemetry and direction-finding methods have enabled researchers, practitioners, and citizen scientists in agriculture and biological sciences for decades.
 These tools are commonly used in data collection on diverse animal populations, such as tracking migratory behavior and monitoring threatened species.
 Coalescing this data with geotags allows scientists to infer the health of the environment and habitats where these animals reside.
-Recently, such techniques have been deployed to track the invasive species, _Vespa mandarinia_ (Asian giant hornet) and _Lycorma delicatula_ (spotted lanternfly), and study their impact on native ecosystems \cite{Kennedy2018,MurderHornetNYT,USDAAPHIS,SLA}. _V. mandarinia_ can rapidly destroy entire honey bee colonies, and \textit{L. delicatula} can cause huge economic damage to farming and lumber industries.
+Recently, such techniques have been deployed to track the invasive species, _Vespa mandarinia_ (Asian giant hornet) and _Lycorma delicatula_ (spotted lanternfly), and study their impact on native ecosystems. _V. mandarinia_ can rapidly destroy entire honey bee colonies, and _L. delicatula_ can cause huge economic damage to farming and lumber industries.

 The goal of Project Artemis is to design and build an extensible invasive species tracking system that utilizes an antenna array with an SDR to perform real-time DoA.
 Additionally, we view Artemis as a low-cost approach that lowers-the-barrier-to-entry for educators and citizen scientists to engage in the growing fields of antennas, electromagnetics, signal processing, and arrays.